+As we are dealing with binary classification, for the ``Gaussian'' method (described Section \ref{sec:PACGauss}), the expected value $L_S(\Q)$ of the 01-loss can be evaluated directly (see Section \ref{sec:01training}).
+We could hence directly optimise \eqref{eq:bound}, using the objective

-Table \ref{tab:binmnist} report the final results of the experiment.
-All the reported values refer to the multi-LR schedule, except for ``S std'', for which we obtained a better final bound with the single-LR schedule.
-The column ``Bound'' indicates to the final PAC-Bayesian bound \eqref{eq:final_bound}.
-For the upper bound \eqref{eq:emp_err_est} on the empirical error, we used $N=150000$ independent realizations of the net and $\delta'=0.01$.
-As $\delta=0.025$, we have that
+Table \ref{tab:binmnist} illustrates the results of the experiment.
+The column ``Bound'' reports the values of the PAC-Bayesian bound \eqref{eq:final_bound}.
+For the upper bound \eqref{eq:emp_err_est} on the empirical error, we used $N=150000$ independent realisations of the net, $\delta'=0.01$, and $\delta=0.025$, so that the final generalisation bounds

-the final generalization bounds hold with probability higher than $1-\delta-\delta'=0.965$ on the random selection of the training set.
-The two central columns of the table refer to quantities evaluated within the Gaussian approximation: ``G Bound'' is the bound given by \eqref{eq:bound} and ``G Loss'' is the expected 0-1 loss.
-The last column ``G Penalty'' is the $\KL$ penalty $(\KL(\Q\|\PR)+\log\frac{2\sqrt m}{\delta})/m$.\\ All three Gaussian methods gave a tighter final bound than their standard counterparts, the best result being achieved by the ``G Standard`` method.
+hold with probability higher than $0.965$ on the random selection of the training set.
+The colum ``Test Error'' reports the average test error on a held-out dataset and its standard deviation.
+These values were evaluated on 10000 independent realisations of the test error.
+The two next columns refer to quantities computed within the Gaussian approximation: ``G Bound'' is the bound given by \eqref{eq:bound} and ``G Loss'' is the expected 01-loss. ``Penalty'' is the quantity $(\KL(\Q\|\PR)+\log\frac{2\sqrt m}{\delta})/m$.

-Note that the result obtained by ``S std'' is slightly worse than the one from \cite{dziugaite2017computing}, where for a similar network of $1200$ hidden nodes a final bound of $.179$ was obtained, whilst our result is $.1921$.
-However, our setting is more simplistic: our network has no bias, the standard deviations are not trained, and there is no choice of the optimal prior among different initializations.
+The ``Gaussian'' method yielded a tighter final bound than the ``standard'' ones.
+Yet, the best test error is achieved by $\mathtt{McAll}$.
+It is worth noting that the final bound obtained with $\mathtt{McAll}$ is slightly worse than the one from \cite{dziugaite2017computing}, where for a similar network of $1200$ hidden nodes a final bound of $.179$ was obtained, whilst our result is $.1921$.
+However, our setting is simpler: our network has no bias, the standard deviations are not trained, and there is no choice of the optimal prior among different initialisations.